syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Rows-and-columns.md

 * Resizing

 ## Insert
 You can insert blank cells, rows or columns based on the selection in a worksheet.
 You have to enable the `AllowInsert` property to perform the insert operation.
-You can access insert operation through,
+You can perform insert operation through,

 * OTHERS tab in ribbon.
 * Context menu